amandalong/Sandin-Image-Processor/README.md

 # Aknowledgements

 Special thank to Dan Sandin for the inspiration and for sharing his work.
+Also Dave Pape was integral to the work, thank you.